Northern Dancer: End of life and burial

-Legacy and honors
+Legacy and honours

 In 1964, Northern Dancer was the American Champion Three-Year-Old Male Horse and the Canadian Horse of the Year.
 In 1965, he became the first horse voted into Canada's Sports Hall of Fame.
 In 1976, Northern Dancer was an inaugural inductee to the new Canadian Horse Racing Hall of Fame and was also inducted into the United States Horse Racing Hall of Fame.
 In 1977, Northern Dancer won three world sires' premiership titles for the number of international stakes winners, international stakes wins, and total stake earnings of his progeny.

 Northern Dancer was inducted into the Ontario Sports Hall of Fame in 1998.
 In 1999, Canada Post honoured the horse with his image placed on a postage stamp.
 A residential street was named after Northern Dancer on the former site of the Greenwood Race Track in east-end Toronto.
 Also, a life-sized bronze statue of the horse was placed outside Woodbine Racetrack.

 Over the decades, a number of books have been written about Northern Dancer.
 In 1995, Muriel Lennox, who had worked for Taylor, published Northern Dancer: The Legend and His Legacy.
 In 2003, Avalyn Hunter's book American Classic Pedigrees (1914–2002), extensively covered the influence of Northern Dancer on North America classic winners around the end of the 20th century.
 Her later book, The Kingmaker: How Northern Dancer Founded a Racing Dynasty covers Northern Dancer's international legacy.
 In 2015, Kevin Chong wrote Northern Dancer: The Legendary Horse That Inspired A Nation.

 In 2011, the Canadian Horse Racing Hall of Fame held an induction ceremony that included a 50th-anniversary tribute for Northern Dancer.
 Saxophone instrumentalist Matthew James performed his tribute song, entitled "Northern Dancer".
 In 2012, Breyer Animal Creations released a portrait model of Northern Dancer sculpted by Jeanne Mellin Herrick.
 In 2014, the Canadian Film Centre unveiled the Northern Dancer Pavilion on its Windfields Farms heritage campus.
 In 2018, the city of Oshawa announced that a new elementary school, located near what used to be Windfields Farm at the corner of Northern Dancer Drive and Bridle Road, would be named after the horse.
 Northern Dancer's Kentucky Derby trophy is on permanent exhibit at the Canadian Museum of History in Gatineau, Québec.